rails/rails/guides/source/action_controller_overview.md

 rendering will be included in the `duration`.
 The code after the `yield` in an `around_action` is run even when there is an exception in the associated action and there is an `ensure` block in the callback.
-(This is different from `after_action` callbacks where exception in the action cancels the `after_action` code.)
+(This is different from `after_action` callbacks where an exception in the action cancels the `after_action` code.)

 [`after_action`]: https://api.rubyonrails.org/classes/AbstractController/Callbacks/ClassMethods.html#method-i-after_action